Schedule

 • List your sources in bibliographical format.
 Follow the models from Mary Lynn Rampolla.
 Simplify capitalization.
 Use stable URL’s or database names to indicate the database you’ve used, rather than pasting in a long and messy (and unstable) URL.
 You don’t need a long annotation for each source.
 This is about building your corpus.
 For example:

 • “Spring to See Greatest Migration in History.”
 The Chicago Defender.
 February 21, 1925: 9.
-In Proquest: Historical Newspapers.
+In Proquest: Historical Newspaper Collections.

 • “Birth Control Pill.”
 CBS Evening News.
 September 4, 1969.
 3:00.
 At Vanderbilt Television News Archive.